mmarkin/GPS-NTP-Timeserver/README.md

 For example SH1106 modules could also be used.
 Constructors for SH1106 modules are included in the definitions.h file.
 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
 The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.

+Also as on Cristiano's original version, the yellow LED shows that WiFi is enabled.
+The green LED shows that the GPS data is valid and the server's internal clock is synchronized with it.
+The red LED flashes every second when GPS data is available.

 To use the server, set the clock so it joins the WiFi network specified by the SSID and password in the definitions.h file.
 Also set the clock so the address for the time server it calls is 192.168.4.1.
 That is the default IP address ESP